benjamincrozat/content/articles/php-array-empty.md

 ## The not (`!`) operator

 This one is simple.
 You are probably used to the not (`!`) operator.
-I didn't know it could check for empty arrays, but here I am, after 15 years of PHP learning yet another basic thing.
+I had no clue it could check for empty arrays.
+But here I am, after more than 15 years of PHP, learning yet another basic thing. 😅

 ```php
 $foo = [];